blaynem/craigslist-searcher/README.md

 ## Todo

-- Add a back button.
+- ~~Add a back button.~~
-- Functionality of search button in description view should work.
+- ~~Functionality of search button in description view should work.~~
+- Search bar is correctly redirecting back to home page, but there is slight delay for new info to show.
+Should clear previous data, or add it on top somehow.
 - ~~Finish adding the rest of the states, cities, and correct city codes.. woo.~~
 - ~~General styling is still to be updated.
 I just wanted the functionality up and running.~~
 - Fix styling for Mobile.